Pramod123789/integration-of-Machine-learning-and-docker/README.md

-Prerequistes :

-* Base OS rhel8
+* Base OS should rhel8
-* Docker installed
+* Docker should be installed installed
 * Install python inside container
 * Install libraries scikit-learn , pandas in container
 * Copy the dataset to the container
+* For clear command inside use " yum install ncurses "
+* For vim editor use "yum install vim"